 If you do not use your legal name and official gender designation, your application will not be processed successfully, and your financial aid may be in jeopardy.
 Need help figuring out what to do?
-Contact The Federal Student Aid Information Center by email, chat, or phone.
-See https://studentaid.gov/.
-Students can find out how to get a legal name change where they live and update their name/gender on state and federal IDs and records at the National Center for Transgender Equality ID Document Center for Washington State: www.transequality.org/documents/state/washington.
+Contact the Federal Student Aid Information Center by email, chat, or phone.
+See students can find out how to obtain a legal name change in their state and update their name and gender on state and federal IDs and records at the National Center for Transgender Equality ID Document Center for Washington State: transequality.org/documents/state/washington.